 If this trend continues, the timing difference between the Accounts Payable Turnover and then the Inventory Turnover and Accounts Receivable Turnover combined will require an additional cash capital contribution or a loan to enable Schwerkolt’s Shoes to continue to meet their short-term debts as and when they fall due and ultimately worsen the stability of the business.
 (1 mark)

-State one strategy the owner could introduce to improve the Inventory Turnover and the Accounts Receivable Turnover in 2020.
+State one strategy the owner could introduce to improve the Inventory Turnover in 2026.

-2 marks

-Strategies to Improve Inventory Turnover

 employ strategies to increase sales, like advertising, changing selling prices, or changing the inventory mix

 decreasing the level of inventory on hand by ordering less, ordering smaller amounts more frequently, replacing slow moving inventory lines